meeroslav/missing.manual/src/blog/responsive-angular/index.md

 Each event listener produces a stream of events.
 This allows us to wrap the information in an Observable using the service.
 The consumer of the service can then subscribe to the stream of media changes and react upon them.

-The core of the service is `ReplaySubject` to which we will pass all the values from `matchMedia` function.
-The listener part if equivalent to the plain Vanilla TypeScript example above.
+The core of the service is a `ReplaySubject` to which we will pass all the values from the `matchMedia` function.
+The listener part is equivalent to the plain Vanilla TypeScript example above.

 ```TypeScript
 class MediaService {